sametcaka/SU2_wiki_images/Laminar-Flat-Plate.md

 ## Resources

 The resources for this tutorial can be found in the TestCases/navierstokes/flatplate directory.
 You will need the configuration file (lam_flatplate.cfg) and the mesh file (mesh_flatplate_65x65.su2).
+The mesh file can be downloaded from the su2code/TestCases repository.

 ## Tutorial